feuerdev/feuer/NEXT_STEPS.md

 - ✅ Display gathering efficiency stats
 - ✅ Show if group is assigned to a building
 - ✅ Add button to unassign from current building
-- ✅ Display detailed unit information
+- ✅ Display group stats directly (simplified from units)
-- ✅ Add unit selection interface

 ### 3. Resource Display